CosmicViraj/dice-roller_kT/README.md

 - Display each individual roll result.
 - Supports common dice types: d4, d6, d8, d10, d12, d20.

-## Installation
-1. Clone this repository to your local machine.
-2. Ensure you have Python installed on your machine.
-3. Run `pip install -r requirements.txt` to install the required dependencies.

 ## Usage
 1. Open a terminal or command prompt.